Senths02/portfolio/src/content/watch-party-data.md

 <summary>Ideating</summary>

 ### Conveying importance
-Although BBC Together and the Data Pod had the same core requirements, they didn't necessarily have the same level of importance.

 The Data Pod was the focus of research objectives, but remained a utility service.
 And needed to remain unobtrusive to the watch party experience.

 >The level of importance would be conveyed with the visual style and mechanics.